Gargoyle Poets Series

-The Gargoyle Poets Series were a series of Australian poetry chapbooks published by Makar Press from 1972-1980 and edited by Martin Duwell.
+The Gargoyle Poets Series were a series of Australian poetry chapbooks published by Makar Press from 1972 to 1980 and edited by Martin Duwell.
 Makar magazine produced four issues a year and from 1972 onward one issue was replaced with three small books from the Gargoyle Poets Series.
 The series consisted of thirty-seven books of poetry between twenty and thirty-six pages in length.

-"Makar was established in 1960 as a student run magazine of the English Society of the University of Queensland.
+Makar was established in 1960 as a student run magazine of the English Society of the University of Queensland.
 Taking its title from the middle-Scots word for maker, it published poetry, fiction, drama and criticism.
 Graham Rowlands was appointed editor soon after the magazine changed to a smaller format in 1966.
 Then, in 1968, Martin Duwell was appointed editor, beginning his long association with the magazine.
 By the early 1970s the poetry published in Makar had evolved, according to Robert Habost in his 1982 assessment for Image, 'from the "gushy", "high flying", imagistic, traditional rhyming verse' of the early 1960s 'to ... stark, concise, condensed verse'.